 HOURLY INEQUALITY: THE YOUNGER, THE EASIER.

-Every hour of practice as a child is probably worth ten hours of adult practice.
+Practice as a child is incomparably more powerful than adult practice.
 This is not just because of brain plasticity.
 The young body, as well as the young brain, grows with and adapts to the instrument, as though it were part of the body, in a way that an adult’s body is unable to do.
 Many of the finest violinists seem to have a nice juicy cushion of natural fat under the left side of their chin.
-It is possible that this “natural” cushion – an extraordinary aid for holding their instrument – comes from the many hours they spent playing and practising the violin as a child.
+It is possible that this “natural” cushion – an extraordinary aid for holding their instrument – comes from the many hours they spent playing and practicing the violin as a child.
 This is, however, only the most visible part of a process of adaptation to the instrument that can only happen in childhood and adolescence.
 Learning to become absolutely comfortable with a string instrument is similar to learning to become absolutely comfortable and proficient in a foreign language: both are much harder for adults than for children.

 But that is not the end of it.
-Not only do we have to spend all these thousands of hours of “lost” childhood mastering the instrument, we then also have to continue practising regularly to maintain and improve our skills.
-A musician who wants to keep playing well, and especially a string musician, is obliged to practice from their (musical) cradle to their (musical) grave.
-Playing a string instrument is such a complex, highly developed and physically unnatural skill, that the strength, coordination, accuracy, control etc required to play well, are rapidly lost if we stop exercising them regularly.
-Even the best players will start to play badly if they stop practising even for a relatively short time.
-Fortunately however, learning an instrument is like learning a language, or like learning to swim (or to ride a bicycle etc): even if we do stop playing for a long time (years even), once we start practising again, we come quickly back to our original level.
+Not only do we have to spend all these thousands of hours of “lost” childhood mastering the instrument, we then also have to continue practicing regularly to maintain and improve our skills.
+A musician who wants to keep playing well is obliged to practice from their (musical) cradle to their (musical) grave.
+Playing a string instrument is such a complex, highly developed, and physically unnatural skill, that the strength, coordination, accuracy, control etc required to play well, are rapidly lost if we stop exercising them regularly.
+Even the best players will start to play badly if they stop practicing even for a relatively short time.
+Fortunately however, learning an instrument is like learning a language, or like learning to swim (or to ride a bicycle etc): even if we do stop playing for a long time (years even), once we start practicing again, we come quickly back to our original level.
 Fritz Kreisler didn’t play for a long time (several years?) during WWI but when he did eventually come back to the instrument he was soon playing at exactly the same level at which he had stopped.

 Practice requires great patience.
 Rarely is progress visible instantaneously.
 We could think of the process of practice as being similar to hanging out our wet laundry to dry: even though we can’t see anything happening, the clothes are slowly drying.
 Good pedagogy, conditions and motivation are like sun and wind on our wet washing: they speed the process up.
 But no matter how favourable the weather might be, if we don’t hang out the clothes, they will never dry!